 At Lindholm Høje archaeologists have found several burial sites and settlements originating from both the Germanic Iron Age and the Viking Age, both of which are two very important eras in Danish history.

-Due to sand drift, the burial site was covered completely by sand in the year AD 1000, preserving the stone markings and a newly-ploughed field much to the delight of archaeologist and visitors at Lindholm Høje.
-Because of its great historic value and captivating museum exhibitions, Lindholm Høje prominently featured on Culture Trip's list of 20 Unmissable Attractions in Denmark in 2017.
+Due to sand drift, the burial site was covered completely by sand in the year AD 1000, preserving the stone markings and a newly-ploughed field, much to the delight of archaeologist and visitors at Lindholm Høje.
+Because of its great historic value and captivating museum exhibitions, Lindholm Høje was prominently featured on Culture Trip's list of 20 Unmissable Attractions in Denmark in 2017.